Monthly Tech-Tip from Tony Hansen SignUp

 Three glaze balls melting down into a pool

 Ten-gram GBMF test balls of these three glazes were fired to cone 6 on porcelain tiles.
 Notice the difference in the degree of melt?
 Why?
 You could just say glaze 2 has more frit and feldspar.
-But we can dig deeper.
-Compare the yellow and blue numbers: Glaze 2 and 3 have much more B2O3 (boron, the key flux for cone 6 glazes) and lower SiO2 (silica, it is refractory).
-That is a better explanation for the much greater melting.
+There is a better explanation, compare these yellow and blue numbers: Glaze 2 and 3 have much more B2O3 (boron, the key flux for cone 6 glazes) and lower SiO2 (silica, it is refractory).
 But notice that glaze 2 and 3 have the same chemistry, but 3 is melting more?
 Why?
 Because of the mineralogy of Gerstley Borate.
-It yields its boron earlier in the firing, getting the melting started sooner.
+It release its boron earlier in the firing, getting the melting started sooner.
 Notice it also stains the glaze amber, it is not as clean as the frit.
-Notice the calculated thermal expansions: The greater melting or #2 and #3 comes at a cost, their thermal expansions are considerably higher, so they will be more likely to craze.
-Which of these is the best for functional ware? #1, G2926B.
+Notice the calculated thermal expansions: The greater melting of #2 and #3 comes at a cost, their thermal expansions are considerably higher, so they will be more likely to craze.
+Which of these is the best for functional ware? #1, G2926B (left).
 Its high SiO2 and enough-but-not-too-much B2O3 make it more durable.
 And it runs less during firing.
 And does not craze.

-A pottery glaze so melt-fluid it can eat through a firebrick.
+A pottery glaze so reactive it can eat through a firebrick.
 The fix struck boron-blue gold!

 A glaze eats though a firebrick

 The melt fluidity tester was fired at cone 6.
-The glaze on the left is G2826A2, a 50:30:20 Gerstley Borate glaze historically used for reactive glazes.
+The glaze on the left is G2826A2, a 50:30:20 Gerstley Borate base glaze recipe (historically used for reactive glazes).
 The one on the right is G2926A3, an adjusted version that cuts the B2O3 level and adds lots of SiO2.
 The result is much more sane, although still very melt-fluid glaze.
-This is also a lesson in the chemistry that produces boron-blue, the one on the left does not and the one on the right does.
-This is the most decorative boron-blue we have ever seen, especially on dark bodies.
+This is also a lesson in the chemistry that produces boron-blue: The one on the left does not and the one on the right does, producing a highly decorative boron-blue, especially on dark bodies.
 Why?
 High B2O3 is not the key, it is lower.
 CaO is lower but it was higher in the original 50:30:20 recipe and that had plenty of boron blue.
 The SiO2 appears to be the enabler, it is much higher.
 And we are using 325 mesh silica, so it dissolves in the melt better.

 Melt fluidity of Albany Slip vs. Alberta Slip at cone 10R